-“If there is a leader, he or she … or it … is probably not a zombie.”
+“If there is a leader, it’s probably not a zombie.”

 “Not a zombie?
 Then what would the zombie leader be?”

 Molly was in the forward emplacement, and she was the first to open fire.
-We were fifty yards or so above the surface traveling at a fast clip.
+We were thirty yards or so above the surface traveling at a fast clip.
 Molly’s .60 caliber rounds tore into the mass of slow moving zombies and began ripping them to pieces.
-Half rotted arms, legs, and heads flew in all directions as she pedaled faster and increased the number of rounds pouring out of her Longstone.
+Detached body parts flew in all directions as she pedaled faster and increased the number of rounds pouring out of her Longstone.

 Soon the seething horde of gnawers was directly beneath the airship and I opened fire as well.
-It was a sordid business.
-At first I felt a reluctance to shoot, but it wasn’t really killing, because the zombies were already dead.
-They were cannibals, and the ones who survived the initial barrage were already picking up detached body parts and eating them.
-Gnawing on the arms, legs, and decapitated heads of their fallen comrades … Gnawers – it was how they got their name … I thought I heard Delone vomiting in the adjacent compartment as I pedaled faster and continued to mow them down.
+It was a sordid business, but like Oakhurst had said, it wasn’t really killing, because the zombies were already dead.
+I thought I heard Delone vomiting in the adjacent compartment as I pedaled faster and continued to mow them down.

-The Hawk had engaged another mass of walking dead on the far side of a slight incline.
-Hundreds of human zombies migrating out of the ruined wasteland of the Forsaken Zone … As Putney and Palmfeather let loose with their own Longstones, The Constantina came up behind us.
-We were still close to the Western Territory on this first expedition, our trial run, so hydrogen supplies were not an issue.
-Captain Blooey ordered his gunners to open fire with all four of the giant ship’s flame throwers, and before long most of the gnawers had been eliminated, blackened corpses and half decomposed body parts strewn willy-nilly across the scorched earth.
+The Marco Polo engaged another mass of walking dead on the far side of a slight incline.
+Hundreds of human zombies migrating out of the ruined wasteland of the Forsaken Zone.
+As Putney and Kenderson let loose with their own Longstones, the Constantina came up behind us.
+Captain Galloway ordered his gunners to open fire with all four of the giant ship’s flamethrowers, and before long most of the zombies were down, blackened corpses strewn willy-nilly across the scorched earth.

 We continued through the winter.
-Scores of the gnawers were slaughtered on our abbreviated missions across the high plains.
+Scores of zombies were exterminated on our abbreviated missions across the high plains.
 When the weather became too severe for flying, we attended classes and exercised indoors at Fort Greyling.
-There were coal burning furnaces and woodstoves that kept our accommodations toasty through the sub zero cold of January and February.
+There were coal burning furnaces and wood stoves that kept our accommodations toasty through the sub zero cold of January and February.